Send Help: Production

 In October 2019, Columbia Pictures announced that Sam Raimi would direct an untitled horror film with Mark Swift and Damian Shannon writing the script.
+In an interview with TheWrap, Raimi revealed that Columbia, which Sony Pictures owns, initially wanted the film to be a streaming exclusive, but Raimi declined, wishing it to instead receive a theatrical release.
 The film would later be titled Send Help, with 20th Century Studios attached to distribute.

 In October 2024, Rachel McAdams entered negotiations to star.
+Raimi had worked with McAdams in the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness (2022) and considered her underutilized in the movie.
+He therefore intended to showcase her talent in another project.
 In December, Chris Pang joined the cast.
 In early 2025, Dylan O'Brien and Dennis Haysbert joined the cast, with McAdams confirmed to star.
 Principal photography was scheduled to begin in January 2025.
 Filming ultimately began that February, in Sydney, Los Angeles, and Thailand, and concluded on April 17.